-A standby letter of credit for \$225,000 is issued by PNC Bank on behalf of the Laboratory as required compliance with regulations issued under the authority of the Massachusetts Department of Public Health Radiation.
-This credit instrument provides assurance that funds will be available when needed for the decommissioning of radioactive material used in research studies.
-The expiration date of the standby letter of credit is June 3, 2024.
+In September 2022, the Laboratory terminated its standby letter of credit for \$225,000 with PNC Bank in response to the previously required compliance with regulations issued under the authority of the Massachusetts Department of Public Health Radiation no longer being warranted due to the levels of radioactive material used in research studies being below the regulatory threshold.

-For the years ended June 30, 2022 and 2021, the Laboratory recognized interest expense of \$787,417.
+For the years ended June 30, 2023 and 2022, the Laboratory recognized interest expense of \$777,580 and \$787,417.